sanger-cellular-informatics/Targeton-Designer/README.md

 ###### Specifying column order through the designer config file

-Column order can be speficied through the user designer config file:
+Column order can be specified through the user designer config file:

 ```
 {